-The aggregate principal amount of Notes issued has been translated into U.S. dollars at the rate of [●], producing a sum of (for Notes not denominated in U.S. dollars):
+- 45 The aggregate principal amount of Notes issued has been translated into U.S. dollars at the rate of [●], producing a sum of (for Notes not denominated in U.S. dollars): - 46 In the case of Registered Notes, specify the location of the office of the Registrar if other than Luxembourg: - 47 In the case of Bearer Notes, specify the location of the office of the Issuing and Paying Agent if other than Dublin, Ireland: - 48 Ratings:

-[Not applicable/U.S.\$][●]
+[Not applicable/U.S.\$][•]